allure-framework/allure-csharp/src/Allure.Xunit.v3/README.md

 ./bin/Debug/net10.0/TestResults/allure-results
 ```

-Use attributes from the `Allure` namespace to add metadata to tests:
+Use attributes and the `Allure.AllureApi` facade from the `Allure` namespace
+to add metadata to tests:

 ```csharp
 using Allure;